 Workflows involving the use of AI systems must facilitate human oversight.
 Information or recommendations generated by AI systems shall be subject to a genuine assessment by qualified personnel before being relied on in a decision-making process.
-For this reason, AI systems need to have user interfaces which provide the means for exercise of human control during operation of the systems.
-When deemed necessary, users must be able to overrun the AI system.
+For this reason, AI systems need to have user interfaces which provide the means required to exercise human control during operation of the systems.
+When necessary, users must be able to intercept and overrun the AI system.

 Diversity and non-discrimination

 Development and use of AI at SPKI shall aim at counteracting the marginalization of vulnerable groups, including minority populations.
-The risk that the use of AI systems can lead to disparity in access to and quality of care should be taken into account and mitigated through proactive measures.
+The risk of disparity in access to and quality of care should be taken into account and mitigated through proactive measures.
 Research and training activities shall strive for diversity and representation across vulnerable groups.
 Particular consideration shall be given to the composition of the population in the geographical area where an AI system will be used.
-Any disparate impact on vulnerable groups in the relevant population should be documented and emphasized in the system's instructions for use, etc.
+However, a representation which corresponds to the relevant patient population is not always sufficient to achieve acceptable performance across different patient groups.
+Minorities in the population will usually be minorities in datasets.
+Measures should be considered for the purpose of ensuring the quality of services provided to minority groups.
+Any disparate impact on vulnerable groups in the relevant population should be documented and accounted for in the system’s accompanying documentation, including the instructions for use.

 SPKI recognizes its particular responsibility towards the Sami people.
 Where relevant, development and use of AI at SPKI shall therefore take into account any special considerations concerning the Sami people.

-Big data analysis and training of machine learning algorithms entails significant energy consumption, which could impact the climate and the welfare of future generations.
+Big data analysis and training of machine learning algorithms entail significant energy consumption, which can impact the climate and the welfare of future generations.
 Decisions at SPKI, for example regarding the priority of AI projects, shall take the potential environmental impact into account.
-Climate neutral solutions should be preferred where they are available.
+Climate neutral solutions should be preferred whenever they are available.